Ustaše: Assassination of King Alexander I

-Ante Pavelić, along with Eugen Kvaternik and Ivan Perčević, were subsequently sentenced to death in absentia by a French court, as the real organizers of the deed.
-The Ustaše believed that the assassination of King Alexander had effectively "broken the backbone of Yugoslavia" and that it was their "most important achievement."
+Ante Pavelić, along with Eugen Kvaternik and Ivan Perčević, were subsequently sentenced to death in absentia by a French court, as the real organizers of the plot.
+The Ustaše believed that the assassination of King Alexander had effectively "broken the backbone of Yugoslavia" and was their "most important achievement."

 Soon after the assassination, all organizations related to the Ustaše as well as the Hrvatski Domobran, which continued as a civil organization, were banned throughout Europe.
 Under pressure from France, the Italian police arrested Pavelić and several Ustaše emigrants in October 1934.
 Pavelić was imprisoned in Turin and released in March 1936.
 After he met with Eugen Dido Kvaternik, he stated that assassination was "the only language Serbs understand".
 While in prison, Pavelić was informed of the 1935 election in Yugoslavia, when the coalition led by Croat Vladko Maček won.
 He stated that his victory was aided by the activity of Ustaše.
 By the mid-1930s, graffiti with the initials ŽAP meaning "Long live Ante Pavelić" (Živio Ante Pavelić) had begun to appear on the streets of Zagreb.
 During the 1930s, a split developed between the "home" Ustaše members who stayed behind in Croatia and Bosnia to struggle against Yugoslavia and the "emigre" Ustaše who went abroad.
-The "emigre" Ustaše who had a much lower educational level were viewed as violent, ignorant and fanatical by the "home" Ustaše while the "home" Ustaše were dismissed as "soft" by the "emigres" who saw themselves as a "warrior-elite".
+Emigre Ustaše who had a much lower educational level were viewed as violent, ignorant and fanatical by the home Ustaše, who were in turn dismissed as "soft" by the emigres, seeing themselves as a "warrior-elite".

-After March 1937, when Italy and Yugoslavia signed a pact of friendship, Ustaše and their activities were banned, which attracted the attention of young Croats, especially university students, who would become sympathizers or members.
-In 1936, the Yugoslav government offered amnesty to those Ustaše abroad provided they promised to renounce violence; many of the "emigres" accepted the amnesty and returned home to continue the struggle.
-In the late 1930s, the Ustaše started to infiltrate the para-military organizations of the Croat Peasant Party, the Croatian Defense Force and the Peasant Civil Party.
+After March 1937, when Italy and Yugoslavia signed a pact of friendship, Ustaše and their activities had been banned.
+This attracted the attention of young Croats, especially university students, who became sympathizers or members.
+In 1936, the Yugoslav government offered amnesty to those Ustaše abroad provided they promised to renounce violence; many of the emigre faction accepted the amnesty.
+In the late 1930s, the Ustaše began infiltrating the para-military organizations of the Croat Peasant Party, the Croatian Defense Force and the Peasant Civil Party.
 At the University of Zagreb, an Ustaše-linked student group become the largest single student group by 1939.
 In February 1939 two returnees from detention, Mile Budak and Ivan Oršanić, became editors of the pro-Ustaše journal Hrvatski narod, known in English as The Croatian Nation.